lazypower/dasroot-blog/content/2015-01-05-pondering-on-devops-and-security.md

 to name a few examples.

 This has great implications on time reduction, reusablility of existing code/practices, and become part of the deployment pipeline for testing for known security vulnerabilities.
-Free'ing up pen testers to resume research on new and interesting ways to default security practices.
+Freeing up pen testers to resume research on new and interesting ways to default security practices.

 With technologies like Docker reducing the overall surface attack area and the rise of containerized computing - this leads me to the next step in evolution of this thought process.